Glenwood Springs, Colorado: Amtrak and other rail

 Amtrak's California Zephyr, operating daily in both directions between Chicago and Emeryville, California, serves Glenwood Springs, the second busiest station in Colorado, behind only Denver's Union Station.
 The first commercially successful dome cars were built for the Zephyr family, inspired by Glenwood Canyon.

-Due to the scenery, timetables designed for maximum sunlight in Glenwood Canyon, the proximity of downtown, and local tourism, Glenwood Springs receives more passenger traffic than some major cities on the Zephyr line, including Lincoln, Omaha, Grand Junction, and Salt Lake City.

-The Zephyr takes a scenic route through the mountains between Denver and Glenwood Springs.
-Much of the route follows the Colorado River and is away from roads and major development.

 Starting in August 2021, the Canada-based luxury rail excursion company Rocky Mountaineer has provided direct passenger rail service between Moab, Utah and Denver, Colorado (with an overnight stop in Glenwood Springs, Colorado) on its Rockies to the Red Rocks route.
-The route has received widespread critical acclaim.

 The local transportation authority is Roaring Fork Transportation Authority (RFTA, pronounced "rafta").
 RFTA retains ownership of the land previously used for rail traffic to Aspen, a source of occasional consternation in balancing development needs.
 Proposals to introduce light rail to the valley remain unrealized but were not found economically feasible.
 VelociRFTA service described below currently serves that role, but RFTA remains committed to realizing the light-rail vision.

 Bus

 RFTA provides bus transit in Glenwood Springs and throughout the Roaring Fork Valley.
-VelociRFTA(pronounced "Veloci-rafta", a pun on velociraptor) BRT service, the first rural BRT in the United States, began in September 2013, offering connections between south Glenwood Springs and Aspen roughly every 15 minutes with a 60-minute total travel time.
+VelociRFTA (pronounced "Veloci-rafta", a pun on velociraptor) BRT service, the first rural BRT in the United States, began in September 2013, offering connections between south Glenwood Springs and Aspen roughly every 15 minutes with a 60-minute total travel time.
 Timetables vary by season, with different frequencies offered during spring, summer, autumn, and winter, to accommodate shifting seasonal demands.

 The city also operates an intracity bus service, Ride Glenwood.
 Ride Glenwood offers a main route from the west side of town along the 6&24 corridor, through downtown, to the south part of Glenwood along Hwy 82.

-Greyhound Lines stops in Glenwood Springs on trips between New York and Las Vegas twice per day.
+Greyhound Lines stops in Glenwood Springs on trips between New York City and Las Vegas twice per day.

 Bus service is provided twice daily by Bustang and runs from Glenwood Springs to both Grand Junction and Denver.